 To make the package more user-friendly, we have named our functions to be more intuitive.
 For example, we use the following naming conventions:

-existing object storing the omics/exposure data or to return the direct
+storing the omics/exposure data or to return results directly using

 Codebook Setup